LuisMayo/objection_engine/README.md

 Install OpenCV if you are on Windows (if you're on Linux and you don't have a working installation check faq.md) `pip install opencv-python`

-In case you want language support outside English install polyglot and its dependencies:
+(optional) In case you want language support outside English install polyglot and its dependencies:
 (if on windows check faq.md)

 ```bash